 Compassionate.
 Connected.
 Creative.

 We are born to be in relationship.
-In counseling, the therapeutic relationship is the foundation of safety and from it grows a deeper relationship with all parts of self and attachment to others.
+In her counseling services, the therapeutic relationship is the foundation of safety and from it grows a deeper relationship with all parts of self and attachment to others.
 Healing modalities also include Interpersonal Therapy (IPT), Internal Family Systems (IFS) and Polyvagal Informed Therapy.
 Polyvagal Informed Therapy is also considered a body-based, trauma informed therapy that encourages the empowerment of self-regulation.
 The goal of all counseling is autonomy, the confidence to manage internal and external stressors with ease and ability to connect to others for support.
 Ultimately, it’s moving away from and not needing the therapeutic relationship.

 Eating Disorder Treatment.